openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 .. tab:: macOS

-   Go to :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
+   Go to :ref:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux" section.
 You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS.

 @endsphinxdirective